IsaiaScope/Iso_Obsidian_2.0/Git and GitHub/GitHub/Data/Check Url Repo or Directory where Local Repo is Cloned.md

 - Click on the link in console and allow access using the browser
 - All right setup is done

+### When clone in a new repo, instead set a new origin in already one?

+if u are setting a new origin with already file inside, probably they are gonna collide after first git command, so is better to clone in a new folder the remote repo and delete the other local one

 ---